Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: Fundamental Limits and Costs of Inhomogeneity

 Intuitively, if the signal strength in the $\ell$-th layer is strong enough, then we are close to the case of known $\zzz{\ell}_0$, in which the error for testing \eqref{eq:hypothesis_z_star_intractable} is mainly captured by that of testing \eqref{eq:hypothesis_z_star_observed_zl}.
 On the other hand, if we have barely any signal in the $\ell$-th layer, then we are in the unknown $\zzz{\ell}_0$ case, in which the error for testing \eqref{eq:hypothesis_z_star_intractable} mainly comes from testing \eqref{eq:hypothesis_z_star_vanilla_sbm}.
-This intuition is formalized in the following lemma. \begin{lemma}[The fundamental testing problem for \globest] Assume $L \leq n^c$ for some $c>0$.
-Then for any sequence $\delta_n=o(1)$, there exists another sequence $\delta'_n = o(1)$ satisfying $(1+\delta_n')n/2\in \bbN$, such that for any $S\subseteq [L]$,
+This intuition is formalized in the following lemma.